agacja/MigrationContract/README.md

 ```
 src
-    ├─ UniqlyMigration -> Bulk transfers written in inline assembly for ERC20, ERC721.
-Using mappings in order to track totalERC20Migrated, totalERC721Migrated on chain.
+    ├─ UniqlyMigration -> Bulk transfers written in inline assembly for ERC20, ERC721.Using mappings in order to track totalERC20Migrated, totalERC721Migrated on chain.
  ```

 ### Build